twh2898/os/memory.md

 | 2     | 2    | Memory Entry Count |
 | 4     | x    | Memory Map Entries |

+x is the value of Memory Entry Count * 24

 #### Memory Entry

 There is a single memory entry for each region of memory.
 It is possible to have